yundichen79/breast_cancer_prognosis/README.md

 Feature evaluation with survival analysis is in `/feature_anlysis`:

 ....

+The whole process with additional dashboard generated is in `predict_with_dashbord.ipynb`:

 - Generate a prototype CDS dashboard via `plot_cds_dashboard(...)`, producing a patient-level survival report with clickable gene annotations.